phoenixframework/phoenix/F_templates.md

 ###Examples

-We've already seen several ways in which templates are used, notably in the Adding Pages Guide and the View Guide.
+We've already seen several ways in which templates are used, notably in the [Adding Pages Guide](http://www.phoenixframework.org/docs/adding-pages) and the [Views Guide](http://www.phoenixframework.org/docs/views).
 We may cover some of the same territory here, but we will certainly add some new information.

 ##### Functions in the Main View